retro16/acsi2stm/doc/troubleshooting.md

 You need to solder PB0..PB5 pins.
 See [hardware](hardware.md).

-If you use the full featured PCB, you need solder blobs on JP0..JP3.

 If you can't change hardware, change `ACSI_SD_WRITE_LOCK` to *0* in `acsi2stm.h` and recompile the firmware.